Tropical Fukaya Algebras: Composition maps

-Lagrangians will be equipped with additional data called {\em brane structures}.
+Lagrangians will be equipped with additional data called \em{brane structures}.
 We assume Lagrangians are compact, connected and oriented.
-A brane structure consists of a relative spin structure and a local system, which is an element
+A brane structure consists of : \begin{itemize} \item a relative spin structure (see \cite[Chapter 44]{fooo} for the definition), \item and a local system, which is an element

-When working with multiple Lagrangian submanifolds, one needs a grading on each of the Lagrangians, see Seidel \cite{se:gr}.
-We do not use gradings in this paper.
-For a Lagrangian $L$ with a brane structure define the space of {\rm Floer cochains}
+\end{itemize} Typically, a grading in the sense of Seidel \cite{se:gr} is included in the definition of brane; however, since gradings are needed only while working with multiple Lagrangians, we do not use them in this book.

+The Fukaya algebra of a Lagrangian brane involves counts of disks that are holomorphic with respect to coherent perturbation data $\ul \Pe:=(\Pe_\Gamma)_\Gamma$ for all types $\Gamma$ of stable treed disks.
+The data $\ul{\Pe}$ consists of perturbations of a background almost complex structure $J_0$ on the manifold $X$ and a Morse function $F : L \to \R$ on the Lagrangian.
+Theorem \ref{thm:transversality} constructs coherent perturbations for a broken manifold $\XX$; for the corresponding result on a smooth manifold, see \cite[Theorem 4.20]{cw:flips}.
+We first define composition maps giving a (unbroken) Fukaya algebra without strict units called the \em{geometric Fukaya algebra}; we later explain how to upgrade the construction to include strict units.

-where $ \cI_d(\lag)$ is the set of index $d$ critical points of the Morse function $F:L \to \R$, see Definition \ref{def:treedholdisk}.
-The composition maps are as follows.
+\begin{definition} {\rm (Geometric Fukaya algebra)} For a Lagrangian brane $L$ and coherent perturbation datum $\ul \Pe:=(\Pe_\Gamma)_\Gamma$ on the manifold $X$, the \em{geometric Fukaya algebra} is an \ainfty algebra consisting of the space of \em{Floer cochains} over the Novikov ring $\Lam_{\geq 0}$ where $ \cI_d(L)$ is the set of index $d$ critical points of the Morse function $F:L \to \R$, see Definition \ref{def:treedholdisk}; and equipped with \em{composition maps}